How to Open an Australian Bank Account Online from the UK

 Unlike the UK, Australia's banking system uses EFTPOS (Electronic Funds Transfer as Point of Sale).
 The same as a debit card system i.e. linked to your current account, EFTPOS is unique to Australia and New Zealand and doesn't rely on credit payment systems such as Visa or Mastercard.

-If you’re looking to use your card internationally frequently, then you can choose a Visa debit when applying for each bank.
-This will usually incur a small annual fee ($10) but will enable to you to use your card worldwide without issues.
+If you're looking to use your card internationally frequently, then you can choose a Visa debit when applying for each bank.
+This will usually incur a small annual fee ($10) but will enable you to use your card worldwide without issues.
 EFTPOS is only accepted in a selected few countries outside of Australia and New Zealand.

 Cheque, Savings or Credit?